Azure/terraform-azurerm-avm-res-network-virtualnetwork/modules/subnet/README.md

 ### <a name="input_route_table"></a> [route\_table](#input\_route\_table)

 Description: (Optional) The ID of the route table to associate with the subnet.
-Changing this forces a new resource to be created.

 Type: